anoushka2000/simple-flow-matching/README.md

 ## Installation
-Follow the steps given below to install `simple-flow-matching` in `conda` virtual environment.
+Follow the steps given below to install `simple-flow-matching` in a `conda` virtual environment.

 ```bash
 # Clone this repository to your machine